kimdurante/gis-workshop-waml-template/content/acquisitions.md

 * data types/formats
 * file sizes
 * supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)

+It may be necessary to examine files in a GIS.

 Consider:
 * What features do the data contain (population statistics, boundaries, geolocated imagery, etc.)?